Do Go On - 448 - The Curse of the Lottery Winner

 And we do that by saying goodbye to Matt Stewart.

-Yeah, we say, sayonara, you bitch.
+Yeah, we say, Sianara.

-Yeah, you always have that bit.
+You always had that bit.

+I do.
+And you keep asking me not to.
 And one day I will learn, but that day is not today.

-But on that day, when Matt was talking about the lottery and stuff, he talked about
+Was when Matt left, obviously, that's the highlight of today.
+But on that day, when Matt was talking about the lottery and stuff, he talked about Bill Morgan, the guy that won...

-Bill Morgan, the guy that won a car and then he was filmed winning a scratchy.
+Bill Morgan, that won a car, and then he was filmed winning a scratchy.
+And we sort of did a few quotes from on the show.

-and it's one of my all time favorites.
+But I've actually dug up the YouTube video, and it's one of my all-time favorites.
 And just to give you a bit of context, this is the audio.
+You can find this clip.

-You can find this clip, Man Wins Money Live on TV in brackets Australia.
+Man wins money live on TV in brackets Australia.

-And the uploader is 90s Wrestling Boy.
+And the uploader is 90s wrestling boy.

 Okay.